dansermac/MediaLab_Summer_Python/assignments/assignment1/group_4_ass_1_2024_task1.md

 ### a.
 Database: Perception of gym quality
 ### b.
 Information: I would like to know people's perceptions of their gyms to conduct a study.
 ### c.
 Interest: I would like to know people's perceptions of their gyms to conduct a study.

+### a.
+Database: Opinion Journalism
+### b.
+Information: Data on Opinion Journalism, Citizen Journalism and Columns
+### c.
+Interest: I would like to know how different network groups work with opinion journalism from 2013 to 2023.